imennajar/python-api-challenge/README.md

 ## Tip:🪄

 For a better analysis of the relationship between weather variables and Latitude, we can create maps that display, for example in the Southern Hemispher, the  a point for every city in our data.
-The size of the point will be representing differnet weather variables in wich map
+The size of the point will be representing differnet weather variables in which map.

 <img src='lin1.png' style ='width:700px;height:300px'/>